• Proposed

 Justification

-Cantharellus sebosus is a widespread chanterelle of Madagascar, occurring in the Central Highlands of the country.
+Cantharellus sebosus is a potentially widespread chanterelle of Madagascar, occurring in the Central Highlands of the country.
 It is not thought to approach the thresholds for listing as threatened under any criterion and so is assessed as Least Concern.

 Geographic range